daba-backup/JOGLFramework/README.md

 ## Comment

 Currently, this framework is capable of handling a **single** window.
-I don't think it is sufficient when you try to create a practical game or a level editor, but I'm not really sure how to support multiwindow with JOGL.
+I don't think it is sufficient for practical use (such as a level editor), but I'm not really sure how to support multiwindow with JOGL.
 I will dig into that point someday......

-By the way, your positive advice will be always appreciated.

 # External links